-Not everyone wants to go into the planetarium (eg families with children under 5 yrs) so visitors have the choice rather than automatically adding this cost to every entry ticket.
-Also some people might want to see more than one show.
+Not everyone wants to go into the planetarium (i.e. families with children under 5 yrs) so visitors have the choice rather than automatically adding this cost to every entry ticket.
+Furthermore, some visitors may wish to see more than one show.

-However, your ticket to the Hands-on Exhibition gives you a discount from the standalone price should you wish to add a planetarium show.
+However, your ticket to the hands-on exhibition gives you a discount off the standalone price should you wish to add a planetarium show.

 Can I just come to the planetarium cinema without paying for the exhibition?

-Yes: any standard daytime show can be bought as a planetarium-only cinema ticket.
-Also Saturday Night at the Planetarium tickets and some special events are for the planetarium cinema only.
+Yes, any standard daytime show can be bought as a planetarium-only cinema ticket.

 Please be aware that planetarium-only cinema tickets do not allow entry to the exhibition area.